Divyesh-makwana99/k8s-devops-demo/README.md

 # k8s-devops-demo
 This project demonstrates a production-style DevOps workflow using Kubernetes, CI/CD concepts, and monitoring — built with low cost and simplicity in mind.

-# DevOps Kubernetes Demo Project

-This project demonstrates a **production-style DevOps workflow** using Kubernetes, CI/CD concepts, and monitoring — built with **low cost and simplicity** in mind.

-It is designed to showcase **real DevOps skills**, not just tool usage.

 ---

 ##  Project Overview